 Currency exchange (fx) is a large-scale movement (between banks) of balances between bank accounts expressed in two different currencies.
 Currency exchange is the physical exchange of banknotes of one currency for notes of another currency, applying a currency exchange rate to the operation.

 Do not trust currency converters

-Currency converters show you the exchange rate at which money is exchanged in different currencies (not physical currency) banks and large companies.
-These are prices that you will not find at high street level.
+Currency converters show you the exchange rate at which money is exchanged in different currencies (not physical currency) between banks and large companies.

 They usually warn you in the small print below the converter:

 All figures are real-time medium market exchange rates, which are not available to individual customers and serve as a reference only.